Topics: Quality, Safety & Maintenance

 The purpose of this four hour short course is to provide information to understand how is established the basic architecture of a Flight Control Actuation System of a transport airplane, i.e. understanding the rationale for the distribution of the control surfaces, power sources, actuators and computers.

-This seminar is designed for engineers, executives, and other key personnel with little or no previous flight control knowledge or experience.
+This course is designed for engineers, executives, and other key personnel with little or no previous flight control knowledge or experience.

 You must complete all course contact hours and successfully pass the learning assessment to obtain CEUs.